calypsonet/keyple/docs/KeypleCoreApi/Application/index.md

 An observable reader has the capability to be set with a ‘Default Selections Request’: in this case when a SE is inserted in the reader, the reader will try to operate the configured default selections.
 If a selection successfully matches with the SE, instead to simply notify the insertion of SE, the observable reader will notify about a successful selection with a SE application.
  - If the notification mode is defined as ‘always’, then in case of SE insertion, the observable reader will notify a SE matched reader event in case of successful selection, or a simple SE inserted reader event if not.
- - If the notification mode is defined as ‘matched only’, then in case of SE insertion, simple SE inserted reader events aren’t notified.
+ - If the notification mode is defined as ‘matched only’, then in case of SE insertion, simple SE inserted reader events are not notified.

-When the processing of an inserted or matched SE is finished, a reader observer has to release the logical channel with the Secure Element, in order to prepare the observable reader to detect the removal of the SE.
+When the processing of an inserted or matched SE is finished, a reader observer must release the logical channel with the Secure Element, in order to prepare the observable reader to detect the removal of the SE.

 #### Observable reader states
 An observable reader is active only when at least one reader observer is registered, and if the start of the detection has been requested.
 When active, an observable read could switch between three internal states: ‘Wait for SE Insertion’, ‘Wait for SE Processing’, & ‘Wait for SE Removal’.

 In the nominal case, a Reader Observer indicates to the observable reader that the processing of the SE is finished by releasing the SE Channel.
-To manage a failure of the reader observer process, the observable reader interface provide a method to finalize the SE processing.
+To manage a failure of the reader observer process, the observable reader interface provides also a method to finalize the SE processing.

 ![Observable Reader States](img/KeypleCore_ApplicationApi_StateDiag_SE_Proxy_ObservableReaderStates.svg)

 The states could be switched:
  - due to an explicit API request (blue arrows):
-   - the release of the Secure ELement Channel,
+   - the release of the Secure Element Channel,
    - the call of an Observable Reader method:
      - the addition or the remove of an Observable Reader,
      - a request to start or stop the detection, to finalize the SE processing.
  - Or because of an external event (red arrows), the insertion or the remove of a SE.
-   - the insertion a SE causing the observable reader to notify a 'SE matched' reader event (in case of sucessful l default selection) or a 'SE inserted' reader event (Notification Mode defined as always).
+   - the insertion a SE causing the observable reader to notify a 'SE matched' reader event (in case of successful l default selection) or a 'SE inserted' reader event (Notification Mode defined as always).
    - the removal of a SE causing the observable reader to notify a 'SE removed' reader event.